William Leslie (actor)

+Life and career

-Born in Seagraves, Texas.
-Leslie attended at University of Colorado.
-He served in the United States Navy during World War II for which Leslie served for three years.
-He began his career in 1952, where Leslie co-starred in the film Scorching Fury alongside actors, Richard Devon and Sherwood Price.
+Leslie was born in Seagraves, Texas.
+He attended the University of Colorado, and served in the United States Navy during World War II.
+He began his screen career in 1952, starring as Clint Rust in the film Scorching Fury starring along with Richard Devon and Sherwood Price.
 He then appeared in the 1953 film Forever Female.

-Leslie appeared in two films from 1955 with actress, Lucy Marlow.
+Later in his career, Leslie appeared in two films in 1955 with Lucy Marlow.
 He guest-starred in television programs including Fury, Tales of Wells Fargo, The Donna Reed Show, My Three Sons, Dr. Kildare, Ironside, The Adventures of Rin Tin Tin, Hawaiian Eye, Combat! and Father Knows Best.
-Leslie also co-starred and appeared in films such as, Up Periscope, Bring Your Smile Along, Hellcats of the Navy, The Horse Soldiers, The Night the World Exploded, Operation Mad Ball, Mutiny in Outer Space, The Long Gray Line, The White Squaw, The Couch, The Lineup, Return to Warbow and Magnificent Obsession.
+He also appeared in films such as Up Periscope, Bring Your Smile Along, Hellcats of the Navy, The Horse Soldiers, The Night the World Exploded, Operation Mad Ball, Mutiny in Outer Space, The Long Gray Line, The White Squaw, The Couch, The Lineup, Return to Warbow and Magnificent Obsession.

+Death

-Leslie died in December 2005 in Apple Valley, California, at the age of 80.
+Leslie died on December 19, 2005 in Apple Valley, California, at the age of 80.